OrchidPi/MOSCARD/README.md

     | 3 | Conf | Trains the single baseline model using backbones that were trained with de-confounding strategies. |
     | 4 | CaConf | Trains the causal model using de-confounding backbones (Final Proposed model). |

-  - MedCLIP Baseline training
-  - Train follow the on-screen prompt to choose a mode (1-2): `bash MedClip_baseline/scripts/train.sh`
+  - MedCLIP Baseline training: Train follow the on-screen prompt to choose a mode (1-2): `bash MedClip_baseline/scripts/train.sh`
     - Mode 1 focuses on learning shared representations between modalities through CLIP-based alignment and cross-attention.
     - Mode 2 performs downstream classification by freezing the alignment backbone and training only the final MLP classifiers.